tempelaar-team/qclab-dev/docs/user_guide/coordinates.rst

 Readers with a keen eye may notice that :math:`h_{n}` has the same role of a frequency in relating the relative displacements of position and momentum.
 For that reason, it is often a convenient choice when working with harmonic oscillators to set :math:`h_{n}` to the harmonic frequency.
 Algorithms in
 QC Lab are implemented in a manner that is invariant of the choice of weights.
-Likewise, ingredients in QC Lab are also invaraint to the choice of weights, however Models in QC Lab may enforce some choice of weights as part of their initialization rather than enabling this to be changed by a user.
+Likewise, ingredients in QC Lab are also invaraint to the choice of weights, however, Models may enforce some choice of weights as part of their initialization rather than enabling this to be changed by a user.

+Conversions to and from complex-valued classical coordinates are conveniently implemented in the following functions.

+.. automodule:: qclab.ingredients
+   :members:
+   :undoc-members:
+   :member-order: bysource
+   :imported-members:
+   :exclude-members: __all__, __doc__, __annotations__, QCLabQChemInterface
+   :no-value: